FelixOnline/v2/content/articles/2010-9-1-the-camden-fringe-festival-2010.md

 subtitle: >
   Caz Knight goes to her first Fringe Festival and finds out what happens when women wee and how to achieve enlightenment in 8 steps
 date: "2010-09-01 16:08:28 +0100"

 # Attributes from Felix Online V1
 id: "155"
 old_path: /arts/155/the-camden-fringe-festival-2010
 aliases:
  - /arts/155/the-camden-fringe-festival-2010
+imported: true
+comments:
+ - vanessa lopez  These pictures are the most beatfiuul and so creative that Ive ever seen Your work is amazing  Im from WeslacoTx  Ive been looking for a photographer ever since I turned 5 mths and now that Im 2wks away from my due date its been so hard I hope one day u decide to open up a studio closer by bkuz there is nothing like that here Luv ur wrk  Celeste Clatterbuck  Hello I am 7 months prganent and really love your pictures I would love to get some pictures done with you I just need to know how much you charge Thank you

 # Article Taxonomies
 categories:
  - arts
 tags:
+authors:
+ - ks607

+# Homepage control params
 headline: true
 featured: true